 Thorington beamed with pride next to his wife Nadia and two small children when he signed the 1 Billion dollar deal that changed his entire life and in less than two years the chip was inserted into citizens and running successfully in every obedient and proud American….then Dr. Hartley happened.

 Louis Thorington back then was happy and carefree, feeling as if he’d done the greatest deed for his country, now he’d not slept in weeks since the manhunt for her began after she’d somehow figured out how to extract the chip without killing it’s host, freeing all Americans that now realized they no longer wanted to be controlled by the government’s heavy hand.
-After being known as the most smart and prestigious man in America, he now in the position of being the most hated man.
+After being known as the most smart and prestigious man in America, he now was in the position of being the most hated man.
 He breathed deeply and faced his fate in The Oval Office as rain fell against the windows in streaks.

 Finally turning to face him, the president’s face held an expression of anger as he walked toward his chair and sat down in deep thought before speaking.

 “When we started this project for a greater America, I was told there would be no issues.
-That it is a fail safe plan and there is NO WAY it can be compromised or taken out without the person ending their own life or the lives of others and you’re telling me that this…this mere woman is outsmarting us all and removing it for money…unacceptable.”
+That it is a fail safe plan and there is NO WAY it can be compromised or taken out without the person ending their own life or the lives of others and you’re telling me that this…this mere Black woman is outsmarting us all and removing it for money…unacceptable.”
 He stated through gritted teeth while bringing his tiny fist down on the desk with a thud.

 Thorington cleared his throat again nervously.
 “With all due respect, Mr. President, she was known as one of the top surgeons in America…we can’t really underestimate her.”